SakUchiha/vibing/code-understanding-app/README.md

 - Responsive design that works on all devices

 ### AI Assistant
-- Mock AI responses for common coding questions
+- Powered by Ollama local AI models
 - Context-aware help for HTML, CSS, and JavaScript
-- Suggestion prompts for common questions
+- Code validation and debugging assistance
 - Chat-like interface for easy interaction
+- Privacy-focused - all processing happens locally

 ### Study Guide
 - Comprehensive reference for HTML tags, CSS properties, and JavaScript concepts